gehorak/wa-herumbra/README.md

 # wa-herumbra
-Sandbox for Umbra browser automation tool by used with the Heritrix in Docker.
+Sandbox of Umbra browser automation tool by used with the Heritrix in Docker.

 ## Getting Started